-This is something only a private, independent wealth manager can create for high net worth families.
+This is something only a private, independent wealth manager can create for a high net worth family or investor and put the steps carefully.
 Big banks and large investment firms don’t do this sort of work – not at the level you will need if you want a secure retirement income for life that supports the way you hope to live.

 The point is, average rates of return don’t protect your retirement income.
 See some smart tips for maximizing investment performance while minimizing losses.

 If you have high net worth and are committed to optimizing your investment performance, we strongly recommend this free eBook, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.